SeduceProject/projet_option_2019/README.md

 - Temperature : a live temperature monitoring

 - Editor : a [CodeMirror](https://codemirror.net/) editor, allowing to update to several arduino cards based on a [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) template.
-In order to do so, you need ot set up the `ips.json` file by associating for each card an id with an IP adress.
+In order to do so, you need ot set up the `ips.json` file by associating for each card an ID with an IP adress.